meenalathav/earthquake-analytics-google-maps-api/README.md

 # Earthquake Analytics and Visualization using the Google Maps API

 <p align = "center">
 This project aims to make use of a data set on earthquakes to determine the coordinate locations of the earthquakes with the largest magnitudes and display these on a map.
-The magnitude of the earthquake is displayed within the location marker icon.
+The magnitude of the earthquake is displayed within the location marker icon on the map.
 <p>
 <p>
   <b>Data set:</b>